cloudfoundry/bosh-openstack-cpi-release/src/bosh_openstack_cpi/docs/bosh_cpi.md

 1. Validate the `options` passed to this method
 2. Instantiate `Registry_Client`.
-3. Extracted required properties from `options` object.
+3. Extract required properties from `options` object.
 4. Instantiate `Bosh::OpenStackCloud::Openstack` with the provided openstack options.
 It is a `Fog` wrapper and manages all connections to OpenStack services.
 Connections are created lazy.
 First access to a service triggers the connection setup. `Bosh::OpenStackCloud::Openstack` manges the connections to the follwoing services:
 	+ Nova Service
 		1. Instantiate `Fog::Compute` instance